francesco-pittacolo/KathaRange/docs/7-Architecture.md

 ### YAML-Driven Configuration

-Execution behavior is defined declaratively through YAML files.
+Execution behavior and orchestration are defined declaratively through YAML files.
+This enables readable, version-controlled, and easily modifiable lab scenarios.

+### Flexible Lab Definition

+Any lab topology can be defined through configuration, including:
+- Arbitrary number of machines
+- Custom network segments
+- Dynamic interface mappings
+- Custom startup scripts and assets

+This makes the system adaptable to a wide range of scenarios, from simple testing environments to complex multi-network infrastructures.

 ### Separation of Concerns